Ambutrix

 Ambutrix ([ɑ̃bytʁiks]) is a commune in the Ain department in the Auvergne-Rhône-Alpes region of eastern France.

+The commune covers an area of 5.22 km² (2.02 sq mi).
+Dominique Deloffre is the mayor for the 2020-2026 tenure.

 The inhabitants of the commune are known as Butrians or Butrianes.

 Geography

 Ambutrix is located some 2 km south-west of Amberieu-en-Bugey and some 40 km north-east of Lyon.
 It can be accessed by road D1075 from Saint-Denis-en-Bugey in the north which runs south through the heart of the commune and continues past Charveyron.
 There is also road D408 coming from the west, crossing the D1075 and continuing to the village then south to Vaux-en-Bugey.
 There are a number of small country roads in the commune.
 The commune consists mostly of farmland with forest to the west and particularly in the east.
 A railway runs through the commune from Saint-Denis-en-Bugey to Lagnieu in the south.

 Le Buizin stream runs north through the commune and the village to join the Albarine river to the north.